TypedThinker: Diversify Large Language Model Reasoning with Typed Thinking: Appendix

 \subsection{Can \method be applied to new domains or new LLMs without finetuning?}

-It is essential to evaluate the generalization capability of our \method framework.
-We assess it from two aspects: (i) \method's performance on new domains; and (ii) other LLMs' performance after facilitated with our finetuned meta-thinker and the explicit memory.
+It is essential to evaluate the generalization capability of \method.
+We assess it from two aspects: (i) \method's performance on new domains; and (ii) other LLMs' performance after facilitated with our finetuned meta-thinker and the explicit collection of demonstration.

 \textbf{\method generalizes well to the unseen domain.} We use a new propositional logic benchmark Contexthub~\citep{hua2024disentangling} for evaluation.
 It is a recently released dataset, which has never been seen by Mistral and LLaMA3 models during the pre-training.
 It contains problems from 12 categories with 4 levels of difficulty.
 We select the difficulty of level 4 to test the complex logic reasoning capabilities.
-We use the experiences collected from LogiQA as the explicit memory.
+We use the experiences collected from LogiQA as the explicit collection of demonstration.
 The meta-thinker and the reasoner are fine-tuned on four training benchmarks.
 The results in Table \ref{tab:contexthub} show that \method outperforms other baselines on this unseen domain as well, indicating that it can generalize well to new domains.
 One interesting thing is Mistral 7B baselines significantly outperform LLaMA3 8B on this benchmark and its superior capabilities make it benefit more from our \method.